Nokia, Finland: Industrial history

+The early predecessor of eponymous telecommunications giant Nokia was (de facto) born when mining engineer Fredrik Idestam established his second groundwood pulp mill on the banks of Nokianvirta river near the town of Nokia in 1868 and his enterprises were named as Nokia Aktiebolag (Nokia Ltd) in 1871.

-The eponymous telecommunications giant Nokia was founded by Fredrik Idestam in 1865 as a pulp mill.
-The Finnish Rubber Works Ltd (Suomen Gummitehdas Oy) (founded 1898) set up a factory in Nokia in 1904.
-These two companies and the Cable Company Ltd (Kaapelitehdas Oy) amalgamated in 1967 forming Nokia Corporation.
-Different branches of this conglomerate were split into several companies or sold off around 1990.
-The rubber works still operate in Nokia as Nokian Tyres and the paper mill as Essity.
-See History of Nokia for further details.
+Suomen Gummitehdas Oy (Finnish Rubber Works Ltd) set up a factory in Nokia in 1904.
+These two companies and Suomen Kaapelitehdas Oy (Finnish Cable Works Ltd) amalgamated in 1967 forming Nokia Corporation.
+Different branches of this conglomerate were split into several companies or sold off between 1988 and 1996.
+The rubber works still operate in Nokia as Nokian Tyres and originally in 1880 established paper mill as Essity.

-The telecommunication company Nokia no longer has any operations in the city of Nokia.
-Despite the company having been founded in Nokia, the headquarters were moved to Espoo, and the main factories are in Salo, both nearly 200 kilometres south of Nokia.
+Despite the Nokia Corporation having its early roots in Nokia it no longer has any operations in the city.

+Telecommunications business get started in the early 1960s as an electronics division of Finnish Cable Works Ltd (later Nokia Cable Ltd) in Helsinki and later also main office were moved to Capital Region.
+At this time the headquarters are situated in Espoo.

 The only current presence of the company in the city is the Nokia mansion, which is sometimes used for private parties for the company's executive staff.

 The city has repeatedly been asked to commemorate the company it gave birth to, but it has always declined, on the grounds that mobile phones were never produced there.